UnnaturalProducts/msds-scraper/README.md

 Python + Selenium for scraping material saftey datasheets from fishersci.com

 ### Install on windows:

-Check to see if you have python installed:
+Open up the command prompt and check to see if you have python installed:

 ```
 py --version
 ```
+If you don't have python installed, install python 3.8.0 onto your machine.
+Select the

-Check to see if you've got pip installed
+Next, check to see if you've got pip installed
 ```
 py -m ensurepip --default-pip
 ```